Do you have a smoker and don’t know what to use it for? Here’s our favorite brisket recipe!

 Since we’re a small family, we only smoke a 5-pound brisket, but you can adjust the recipe and cooking time for whatever size brisket you have.

 Using a very sharp knife, slice all the fat off the brisket.
-You want the dry rub to touch ever part of the meat possible.
+You want the dry rub to touch every part of the meat possible.
 Smother with dry rub (recipe below) and cover with tin foil and place in the fridge for 12-24 hours.
 Overnight will do!

 Use mesquite wood chips in your smoker and pre-heat to 250 degrees.